CGI-NRM/SeqDB-documentation/requirements/SeqDB-Portal-requirments.md

             1. Move the 2 icons from footer  'nrm' & 'naturvårdsverket' to the header
                 1. top right corner ?
             2. reason ?
 The icons are more visible, and even more visible on the mobile
-        3. Rename the 'SeqDb portal' to something else ( left corner, html-title ) ?
+        3. Rename the 'SeqDb portal' to something else (left corner, change the html-title as well) ?
             1. colour-schema : change the colour of the header ?
         4. function ? :  (Ask Thomas)
             1. ad a  on/off-toggle button - to show only 'spillning' / 'individual bears'
-        5. Om man kan använda något fält på de olika posterna ( det finns ett fält som heter 'restricted' som kan togglas mellan true och false - om false så kan man inte söka på detta ? )
+        5. Om man kan använda något fält på de olika posterna (det finns ett fält som heter 'restricted' som kan togglas mellan true och false - om false så kan man inte söka på detta ? )